 Is it good for the environment?

-The fashion industry is the second biggest destroyer of the earth’s resources.
+The fashion industry is the second-third biggest destroyer of the earth’s resources.

 For example, cotton fields need so much water that the Aral Sea has been shrinking to less than half of it in the last 60 years.

-Another example is that synthetic fibers are all made of plastic and pollute waters.
+Another example is that synthetic fibers are all made of plastic and pollute.

 There are sustainable brands and brands that have greener collections, which is amazing.
 Still, I think we should have more of them.

-Vintage items are also sustainable because they’ve already used the resources before the first purchase.
+Vintage items are also sustainable because they’ve already used the resources way before you bought them.
 Also, the brand has already got money from them.
 The damage has already been made even if you buy them or not.
-And reusing things makes you buy less newer ones, which gives those nasty brands less money, and makes waste less possible.
+And reusing things makes you buy fewer new ones, which makes waste less possible.
 You get a better price and a unique piece too.